vrypan/snappub/README.md

 - [fc-1.0.xsd](fc-1.0.xsd) — XML Schema defining element types and namespace

 All other fc: elements are reserved for future extension.
 Consumers MUST ignore unknown elements in the fc: namespace.

+## Tools

+[snappub-tools](https://github.com/vrypan/snappub-tools) is a set of tools to help testing and development of SnapPub apps.